composer/composer/doc/03-cli.md

 To create a new project using Composer you can use the `create-project` command.
 Pass it a package name, and the directory to create the project in.
-You can also provide a version as third argument, otherwise the latest version is used.
+You can also provide a version as a third argument, otherwise the latest version is used.

 If the directory does not currently exist, it will be created during installation.